War on terror: Criticism

 Professor of Law Antony Anghie has asserted that "war on terror" is essentially an imperialist project that constitutes a breach of International law and the United Nations Charter.
 There has also been systematic cover-ups of war crimes by military officers participating in campaign operations across the world.
-A public enquiry in the UK published in July 2023 reported that 3 British SAS units were involved in the summary executions of at least 80 civilians during 2010–2013, accompanied by a decades-long coverup at the highest echelons of British special forces.
+A public enquiry in the UK published in July 2023 reported that 3 British SAS units were involved in the summary executions of at least 80 civilians during 2010–2013, accompanied by a decades-long cover-up at the highest echelons of British special forces.

 US occupations in Afghanistan and Iraq became heavily unpopular among the American public by the late 2000s.
 Numerous US military veterans have handed back their service medals—including the Global War on Terrorism Service Medal—in fierce protest rallies denouncing the wars in Afghanistan and Iraq, with many condemning the military campaigns as "illegal occupation" of other countries.

 Criticism of the war on terror has focused on its morality, efficiency, and cost.
-The notion of a "war on terror" remain contentious, with critics charging that it has been used to reduce civil liberties and infringe upon human rights, such as controversial actions by the U.S. including surveillance, torture, and extraordinary rendition, and drone strikes that resulted in the deaths of alleged terrorists but also civilians.
-Many of the U.S.' actions were supported by other countries, including the 54 countries that were involved with CIA black sites, or those that assisted with drone strikes.
+The notion of a "war on terror" remain contentious, with critics charging that it has been used to reduce civil liberties and infringe upon human rights, such as controversial actions by the US including surveillance, torture, and extraordinary rendition, and drone strikes that resulted in the deaths of alleged terrorists but also civilians.
+Many of the US actions were supported by other countries, including the 54 countries that were involved with CIA black sites, or those that assisted with drone strikes.

 Forced displacement

 According to a 2021 study by the Costs of War Project, the several post-9/11 wars participated in by the United States in its war against terror have caused the displacement, conservatively calculated, of 38 million people in Afghanistan, Iraq, Libya, Syria, Yemen, Somalia, Philippines and Pakistan; 11.3 million remain displaced.
-This makes it the war that has caused the largest number of forced displacements since 1900, with the exception of World War II.
+This makes it the war that has caused the largest number of forced displacements since 1900, except for World War II.
 Another report by the Costs of War Project in 2023 estimates that the wars in these countries have caused a total number of 4.5–4.6 million deaths, including 3.6 million indirect deaths and 906,000–937,000 direct killings.
-Rather than basing this estimate on detailed data of the concerned countries, the Cost of War report simply multiplied the tallied violent death toll of 906,000–937,000 by four, "by applying the Geneva Declaration Secretariat's average ratio of four indirect for every one direct death."
-Of the approximately 925,000 violent deaths estimated by the Cost of War project, 542,000 were combatants and 387,000 were civilians.
+Rather than basing this estimate on detailed data of the concerned countries, the Cost of War report multiplied the tallied violent death toll of 906,000–937,000 by four, "by applying the Geneva Declaration Secretariat's average ratio of four indirect for every one direct death."
+Of the approximately 925,000 violent deaths estimated by the Cost of War project, 542,000 were combatants, and 387,000 were civilians.
 The war costs have risen over $8 trillion for the US Treasury.
 (Note: Sources on the casualties: